Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

 \subsection{Related problems and bibliographical comments.}

-\paragraph{Quantum Limits of Riemannian Laplacians.} The study of Quantum Limits for Riemannian Laplacians is a long-standing question.
-Over the years, a particular attention has been drawn towards Riemannian manifolds whose geodesic flow is ergodic since in this case, up to extraction of a density-one subsequence, the set of Quantum Limits is reduced to the Liouville measure, a phenomenon which is called Quantum Ergodicity (see for example \cite{shnirel1974ergodic}, \cite{de1985ergodicite}, \cite{zelditch1987uniform}).
+\paragraph{Quantum Limits of Riemannian Laplacians.} The study of QLs for Riemannian Laplacians is a long-standing question.
+Over the years, a particular attention has been drawn towards Riemannian manifolds whose geodesic flow is ergodic since in this case, up to extraction of a density-one subsequence, the set of QLs is reduced to the Liouville measure, a phenomenon which is called Quantum Ergodicity (see for example \cite{shnirel1974ergodic}, \cite{de1985ergodicite}, \cite{zelditch1987uniform}).
 For compact arithmetic surfaces, a detailed study of invariant measures lead to the resolution of the Quantum Unique Ergodicity conjecture for these manifolds, meaning that the extraction of a density-one subsequence in the previous result is even not necessary for these particular manifolds (\cite{lindenstrauss2006invariant}).
-In manifolds which have a degenerate spectrum, the set of Quantum Limits is generally richer: see for example \cite{jakobson1997quantum} for the description of Quantum Limits on flat tori or \cite{anantharaman2016wigner} for the case of the disk.
-Also, the Quantum Limits of the sphere $\mathbb{S}^d$ equipped with its canonical metric (see \cite{jakobson1996classical}) have been fully characterized.
-However, to the author's knowledge, few papers until now have been devoted to the study of Quantum Limits of product of Riemannian manifolds (see \cite[Corollary 2]{humbert2020observability} for a recent result).
+In manifolds which have a degenerate spectrum, the set of QLs is generally richer: see for example \cite{jakobson1997quantum} for the description of QLs on flat tori or \cite{anantharaman2016wigner} for the case of the disk.
+Also, the QLs of the sphere $\mathbb{S}^d$ equipped with its canonical metric (see \cite{jakobson1996classical}) have been fully characterized.
+However, to the author's knowledge, few papers until now have been devoted to the study of QLs of product of Riemannian manifolds (see \cite{anantharaman2015semiclassical}, \cite[Corollary 2]{humbert2020observability}, \cite{arnaiz2022} for recent results).